MaestSi/ONTrack/README.md

 ## Citation

-If this tool is useful for your work, please consider citing our preprint.
+If this tool is useful for your work, please consider citing our [preprint](http://example.com/).

+## Side notes

+As a real-life _Pokédex_, the workflow described in our [preprint](http://example.com/) will facilitate tracking biodiversity in remote and biodiversity-rich areas.
+For instance, during a [Taxon Expedition](https://taxonexpeditions.com/) to Borneo, our analysis confirmed the novelty of a species of [beetle](https://www.theguardian.com/science/2018/apr/30/new-beetle-species-named-after-leonardo-dicaprio) named after Leonardo DiCaprio.